 } while (i < 5);

-The Benefits of Loops in Software Development
+The Real Benefits of Loops in Program Development

 Significantly Reducing Code Duplication